 Insurance premiums are earned over the terms of the related policies.
 Expenses incurred in connection with acquiring new insurance business, including acquisition costs, are charged to operations as incurred.
 Premiums earned are stated net of amounts ceded to reinsurer.
-Commissions, gains and investment income for fiscal year 2014 were not significant.
+Commissions, gains and investment income for the 2014 transition period and fiscal year 2014 were not significant.